With the world of social media marketing being dominated by images, what do you have to worry about when it comes to copyright online?

 Creative Commons and Free Use

 On the other end of the spectrum, “creative commons” work is always free to use.
 Creative commons dedication means that an author has dedicated their original work to the public domain, waiving all rights to their work worldwide under copyright law.

 This work is free to “copy, modify, distribute and perform, even for commercial purposes, all without asking permission” (Creative Commons).
 Sound familiar?
 Sites like Pixabay or Flickr find photos that are released under Creative Commons!
 These photos require no attribution (credit to the author or source when being used) and they are free to use!

-If you’re to find some high-quality and free stock photos, our very own Director of Content at Vendasta has compiled a list of 30 amazing resources!
+If you’re to find some high-quality and free stock photos, we've compiled a list of 30 amazing resources!